MethodicalAcceleratorDesign/MAD-NG/docs/source/cplxnum.rst

 Operators
 =========

-In this section, :const:`num` and :const:`cpx` are generic names used respectively for real and complex numbers.
+In this section, :var:`num` and :var:`cpx` are generic names used for real and complex numbers respectively.

 .. function:: -cpx